-In order to make the results directly comparable, the same ground control points and imageto-image correspondences were used for camera model computations in all three experiments.
-(The number of points used for computation of the perspective camera is an exception where 511 image-to-image correspondences, instead of 100, were provided in an attempt to boost its accuracy.)
-In addition, the terrain model was also generated using the same set of matched points.
+In order to make the results directly comparable, the same ground control points and image to image correspondences were used for camera model computations in all three experiments.
+(The number of tie or match points in computation of the pin-hole camera is an exception where 511 tie-points, instead of 100, were provided in an attempt to boost its accuracy.)
+In addition, the terrain model was also generated using the same set of match points.

 The results of these three experiments are tabulated in Table 1.
-The first and the second rows list the number of ground control points and the number of points used in the camera model computation.
-The third row gives the number of image-to-image matched points for which a point on the terrain was generated.
-The camera model accuracy, that is, accuracy with which a ground point $(x, y, z)^{\top}$ is mapped into its corresponding image point, is listed in the fourth row.
+The first and the second row list the number of ground control points and the number of ties points used in the camera model computation.
+The third row gives the number of match points for which a point on the terrain was generated.
+The camera model accuracy, i.e., accuracy with which a ground point $(x, y, z)^{\top}$ is mapped into its corresponding image point, listed in the fourth row.
 Finally, the RMS difference between the generated terrain and the ground truth (DMA DTED data) is given in the fifth row.